Subaru Recalls — NHTSA Safety Database

 Risk: An unintentional brake light illumination can fail to alert other motorists of actual brake application.
 A vehicle that shifts out of the park position unexpectedly can allow the vehicle to rollaway.
 Either of these scenarios can increase the risk of a crash.

-Subaru of America, Inc. (Subaru) is recalling certain 2021 Impreza vehicles.
-The left-front lower control arm weld may fail, allowing the control arm to separate from the crossmember.
+Subaru of America, Inc. (Subaru) is recalling certain 2025 Forester vehicles.
+The child seat anchor bolts may have been improperly tightened, allowing the bolts to come loose.

 ENGINE AND ENGINE COOLING